 3. It Helps Lower Cholesterol

 Activated charcoal benefits your cholesterol levels, too.
 Studies have shown that AC can lower bad cholesterol and raise good cholesterol levels.
 One study found that LDL cholesterol decreased by 41% while HDL increased by 8% when participants took three doses of eight grams each for a period of four weeks.
 (1)

 Activated Charcoal Uses: Lowers Cholesterol

-You can use activated charcoal to help lower bad cholesterol and raise good cholesterol.
+You can use AC to help lower bad cholesterol and raise good cholesterol.
 However, it’s important to note: do not take activated charcoal within 90 minutes to two hours of taking any prescription medication or supplements.

 4. It Whitens Teeth

 Next on the list of activated charcoal benefits is the ability to whiten your teeth.
 Stains from coffee, tea, wine or other foods can be eliminated by AC.
 It also promotes oral health by improving the pH balance in the mouth, preventing cavities, and getting rid of bat breath.

 To whiten teeth, wet a toothbrush and dip it into activated charcoal.
 Brush your teeth, sip some water, then swish it around your month.
 Spit and rinse well.
 For the best results, use this method 2-3 times per week.

 Next up on the list of activated charcoal benefits is the ability to treat gas as well as bloating.
 A study in the American Journal of Gastroenterology found that AC helps to prevent intestinal gas following a meal.
 (2)

 Activated Charcoal Uses: Directions for Treating Gas and Bloating